guillermolissa/honeycomb/README.md

         │
         │
-        ├── features                 <- Scripts to turn raw data into features for modeling │   └── build_features.ipynb
+        ├── features                 <- Scripts to turn raw data into features for modeling │   │
+        │   └── tabular_feature_engineer   <- Functions to make feature engineer from raw tabular data
+        │   │
+        │   └── sound_feature_engineer     <- Functions to make feature engineer from raw data sound or time series data │   │
+        │   └── text_feature_engineer      <- Functions to make feature engineer from text data
+        │   │
+        │   └── build_features             <- main script from features eng. function are called
         │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-        │   ├── run.sh     <- bash script where train and test experiment are setted up │   └── train_model.py
-        │   └── predict_model.py
-        │   └── train_cvmodel.py
-        │   └── random_search.py
         │
+        ├── models                   <- Scripts to train models and then use trained models to make predictions │   │
+        │   ├── run.sh               <- bash script where train and test experiment are setted up │   │
+        │   └── train                <- main script to train model
+        │   │
+        │   └── inference            <- main script to inference from trained model
+        │
+        │
+        │
-        └── fold                    <- Scripts to create folds from datasets
+        ├── fold                    <- Scripts to create folds from datasets │
+        └── metric                  <- Scripts with many validation functions

 --------